fjvallarino/monomer/tasks.md

     - It should handle the situation of closing a dialog and returning to the previous focused widget
     - Maybe zstack itself could handle it?
   - Rename isWidget... to isNode
+  - Create Keystroke component (shortcuts and general key handling like Esc for dialog)
+  - Change modA/modC helpers to be predictable (not Mac OS specific things)
+  - Maybe inputField should put cursor in the end?
+  - Unify integralField/floatingField
+    - Remove Integral
+    - Add FromFractional instance of Scientific

 - Pending
   - Add header in all files, indicating license and documenting what the module does